VitalPBX/vitalpbx_ai_support/README.md

   cd /usr/share/vpbx_ai_support/
   ./embedded-docs.py
 </pre>

+## Create apache configuration file
+Remember to create the Apache configuration file to access the web site

 ### Note
 Remember to unblock port 3002 or the one you decided to use in the VitalPBx firewall as in any other firewall that VitalPBX has in front of you.<br>